tibidoh/dataset_regression/README.md

     counters = standardCounters
 )
 ```
 Note using a DSL for key and value extraction.
-This could also be done manually like in the first example.
+This could also be done manually like in the first example, though.

-In certain cases we might need different equality conditions for some of data types or fields.
-For instance, if we only care about the date of the launch,
+In certain cases we might need different equality conditions for some of the fields.
+For instance, if we want to tolerate different
-but not an exact instant, it can be done with an override:
+times of launch but only want to compare dates, it can be done with an override:
 ```scala
 val regression = DatasetRegression[ShuttleLaunch](
     reference,